catfacedck/Dragonflybsd-host-running-nvmm/README.md

 **Security notes: by adding re0 to the bridge will enable promiscuous mode on it (e.g. it can be sniffed).**

 **This bridge networking method exposes your virtual machine to the local area network and makes it accessible to all other networked machines, in addition to the host.
-This creates two risks: for the guest virtual machine itself, and exposes information from the guest machine to the local network and the Internet.**

-**If the guest machines must be secure and require Internet access consider using network address reanslation (NAT).**
+Use this configuration with caution, or if the guest machine must be secure and require Internet access consider using network address reanslation (NAT).**

 6) Ensure Tiger VNC Viewer (```pkg install tigervnc-viewer```) or GTK-VNC Viewer (```pkg install gtk-vnc```) is installed.